 Since satisfied employees are key to convincing clients to purchase more of your service, specific personal goals are directly and clearly relevant to the overall operational objective.

 5. Make Better Decisions with Management Reporting

 Never go with your gut.
 If you don’t already, start basing business decisions and strategic plans on your financial data.
 Successful, growing businesses use advanced bookkeeping and management accounting to get actionable financial intelligence for making data-driven decisions.

-The actionable financial intelligence you’ll have at your fingertips with management reporting will help you to evaluate client relationships, optimize pricing, identify and pursue effective revenue streams, measure marketing campaign strategies, make better research and development decisions and to implement more efficient operations.
+The actionable financial intelligence you’ll have at your fingertips with management reporting will help you to evaluate client profitability, optimize pricing, maximize revenue streams, measure marketing campaign strategies, make better research and development decisions and to implement more efficient operations.